 In the end, there are likely to be setbacks.
-There are likely to be issues that arise.
+There are likely to be issues that arise that will cause your timeline expectations to shift.
 A good web strategy will allow for adjustments in the plan as needed.
 A good web strategy will help to mitigate future risks.
 A good web strategy will help you see amazing success in your final project.

 Written by Corey Smith